RajKorpan/csci39536-base/README.md

-# Template: eece5560-base
+# Template: csci39536-base

 This template provides a boilerplate repository for developing ROS-based software in Duckietown.
-Use it for UML EECE 5560
+Use it for Hunter CSCI 39536

 ## How to use it